- Gordon Turnbull

 His interest in theatre still active, Boswell supported David Ross in his bid to become patentee and manager of Edinburgh's new Theatre Royal, and wrote a prologue for the opening of the theatre on 9 December 1767.
 His first important work, An Account of Corsica, the Journal of a Tour to that Island, and Memoirs of Pascal Paoli, appeared on 18 February 1768.
 With its reports of the gallant islanders and a Plutarchan depiction of Paoli paralleled with several classical heroes, it was an immediate success.
 The work was widely read and translated, stimulated great interest in Paoli and the Corsican cause, brought its author wide fame in Britain and Europe, and found an interested readership among the Americans.
 It attracted the notice of the French government (which had a translation made), and though Boswell's ambition for British intervention was not to be fulfilled, he probably influenced Britain's decision to send secret supplies of arms to the Corsicans.
 To enjoy his new authorial fame, he set out in March for a three months' jaunt to London, and visited Johnson in Oxford where (though Boswell seems not to have known it, as the matter was long kept secret) he was helping Robert Chambers to prepare his Vinerian lectures.
 Boswell now wished specifically, among other topics of concern, to consult Johnson on his moral scruples about the profession of law in the Scottish courts (Boswell, journal, 26 March 1768).
 In London, much acclaimed as the author of the Account of Corsica, he received many calls, while confined with another attack of venereal disease (a result of his again consorting with prostitutes), from friends as well as new acquaintances his book had brought him.
 Amid rumours that France was about to take over Genoese claims to Corsica, Boswell began further newspaper campaigns, and writing and collecting essays by various hands which he brought out as Essays in Favour of the Brave Corsicans in December.
 He published a letter anonymously in the Public Advertiser (6 July) urging a voluntary subscription for the Corsican cause.
 He and his Edinburgh colleague Andrew Crosbie purchased £700 worth of ordnance from the Carron Company for shipment to Corsica.
 Eventually an estimated £20,000 was raised by subscription and public gift for the Corsicans, before their submission to the French in summer 1769, with Boswell directly or indirectly responsible for all of this aid.
 In September he attended Garrick's Shakespeare jubilee at Stratford and made a spectacular appearance at a masked ball as an armed Corsican chief.
 He was known popularly by the designation ‘Corsica Boswell’ for many years, and he won Paoli's lifelong friendship and gratitude.

-By the end of July 1769, after half-hearted pursuits of several eligible young women, and after numerous clandestine affairs (two of which resulted in illegitimate children, one and probably both of whom, to his distress, died in infancy), Boswell was formally engaged to his cousin and close friend and confidante, Margaret Montgomerie (1738?–1789) [see Boswell, Margaret Montgomerie] of Lainshaw.
+By the end of July 1769, after half-hearted pursuits of several eligible young women, and after numerous clandestine affairs (two of which resulted in illegitimate children, one and probably both of whom, to his distress, died in infancy), Boswell was formally engaged to his cousin and close friend and confidante, Margaret Montgomerie (1738–1789) [see Boswell, Margaret Montgomerie] of Lainshaw.
 The Lainshaw estate had deteriorated and Margaret was virtually penniless.
-Lord Auchinleck bitterly disapproved of the match and was never reconciled to it, and he distressed Boswell by confirming rumours that he himself intended to remarry.
+Lord Auchinleck gave only grudging and reluctant approval to the match and was never reconciled to it, and he distressed Boswell by confirming rumours that he himself intended to remarry.
 On 22 September, on a last bachelor jaunt south, Boswell was joyously reunited in London with Paoli, now beginning his exile, and set about introducing him to his London acquaintances, among them Sheridan, Garrick, and Johnson.
 Boswell met Sir Joshua Reynolds, inaugurating another of the most significant of his London friendships, among his closest after Johnson's death (Reynolds would be the Life's dedicatee).
 The following month he became a co-proprietor of the London Magazine, continuing as a partner until late 1784, a year before it ceased publication.
 On 25 November 1769 Boswell and Margaret Montgomerie were married at Lainshaw, Boswell evidently having chosen the same day on which, in Edinburgh, Lord Auchinleck remarried.
 Relations between the two families were never anything other than strained.
 A visit to Auchinleck in 1770 led to an outright rift between Margaret Boswell and her parents-in-law, and she did not visit again (and was probably not invited) during Lord Auchinleck's lifetime.
 In Edinburgh, Boswell and his wife took up residence in a house in the Cowgate, and moved in May 1770 to a more commodious house in Chessel's Land in the Canongate.
 They moved once more in May 1771 to a house in James's Court on the north side of the Lawnmarket (it was owned by Hume and had once been his home).
 In 1773 they moved downstairs to a more spacious house in the same building.

 Boswell worked diligently at the law, and in December 1769 was admitted to practise at the bar of the general assembly of the Church of Scotland.
 But in an anonymous three-part essay, 'On the Profession of a Player' (London Magazine, August–October 1770), he expressed again his moral qualms about the profession of law, exploring in particular the theatrical character of a barrister's courtroom conduct.
 Early the following year Alexander Donaldson brought out an edition of Shakespeare's plays, to which Boswell contributed a fulsome dedication to Garrick.
 Though he built a creditable practice, he grew restless and unhappy in his Edinburgh life, and developed the habits of heavy convivial drinking and frequent social drunkenness for which he became notorious in his own lifetime, and which linger as an inseparable part of his reputation.
 They were habits against which, for the rest of his life, he struggled with only intermittent success despite frequent pledges and resolutions.
 Paoli toured Scotland in September 1771, with Boswell as guide, and Boswell contributed an account to the London Magazine.
 The visit prompted him to resume his journal (a gap from 28 October 1769 to 4 September 1771 being the longest in the surviving journal from its beginning in 1761 until his death).